by Bill McBride on 4/20/2016 03:21:00 PM

-Inventory is still very low (but up 2.0% year-over-year in March).
-More inventory will probably mean smaller price increases and slightly higher sales, and less inventory means lower sales and somewhat larger price increases.
-This will be important to watch over the next few months during the Spring buying season.
+Inventory is still key.
+I expected some increase in inventory last year, but that didn't happened.
+Inventory is still very low and falling year-over-year (down 1.5% year-over-year in March).
+More inventory would probably mean smaller price increases and slightly higher sales, and less inventory means lower sales and somewhat larger price increases.

 The following graph shows existing home sales Not Seasonally Adjusted (NSA).